 The job requirements and daily responsibilities will vary depending on the organization hiring the child psychologist and why they need to fill this position.

-Child psychologists may also open up their own practice and serve their own clients.
+Child psychologists may also open up their practice and serve their clients.

 Want to hear what being a child psychologist is like, straight from the source?
-Read this interview with Dr. Rachelle Robinson, a child psychologist who specializes in child and family therapy.
+Read this interview with Dr. Rachelle Robinson, a child psychologist specializing in child and family therapy.

-You can also find multiple interviews on YouTube, like this interview with Dr. Rebecca Berry.
+You can also find multiple interviews on YouTube, like with Dr. Rebecca Berry.

 Want to see a day in the life of a child psychologist?
 Dr. Ann-Louise T. Lockhart takes you through hers!